Quantaxer/Game-Backlogger/README.txt

 as well as query a database (select, insert, update, delete).

 The first part (the logging in) allows the user to enter a username and password, then submits their credentials.
 The backend will open up a database of users and validate their username and password return a value.
+From there, the server will set a cookoie on the browser letting the server know that the user has successfully authenticated, and will then display the other part of this application.

 > For the purposes of demonstrating this lab, the database has 1 user: username=bob, password=123.
 Use this user to test out the functionality.
 Note that query sanitation is performed and should work fine.